Benedict02/caniarc/README.md

 #### How do I collaborate?

 - Webdev: Make sure that you are capable of `filling in one or more role` in the tech stack(look below).
-- Materials: Just `get good grades & take notes`, submit it to Gabrio.
-I'll include your name on the **"special thanks"** page
+- Materials: Just `get good grades, take notes, and make videos that breaks down past tests/assignments`, submit it to Gabrio or Benedict.
+We'll include your name on the **"special thanks"** page. **NOTE: Tutors from the Canitutor community are eligable to collaborate.
+Just send the notes to us**

+#### Known Bugs/Issues

+- None

 ## Features